 Side yards are used as a means to travel from the front to the back of the house.
 Embracing this function, add a walkway.
 In addition to making your footing sure, a walkway defines the space and clarifies its purpose.
-Paths can be made of stepping stones, pavers, concrete or other materials.
-If the side yard is sloped, be sure to incorporate steps.
+Stepping stones, pavers, concrete or other materials can make up these paths.
+Be sure to incorporate steps on sloping side yards.

 Give your side yard an entryway to add drama and create interest.
 A gate could make an inviting opening to a beautiful pathway, or a trellis covered with flowering vines.